animaone/sobs_patchs/README.md

 ## Star Ocean Blue Sphere Spanish Translation GBC ROM patches

-#### To be applied in the spanish rom translation new version that will be online soon.
-Full patch for jp rom will be created soon.
+#### To be applied in 343(alejandro)'s spanish rom translation new version that will be online soon.
+Full patch for jp rom will be created in the next months.

 #### Fixed bugs: